 Check out the article here: FTC Study Credit Report Accuracy

 Imagine all of the credit report errors that go unreported.

 Below, I’ll briefly discuss what you can do to stay on top of keeping your credit report clean from reporting errors.

 Step 1: Get A Free Copy Of Your Credit Report

-BUT… You will not get a credit score rating.
-We’ll discuss how you get that for free in the next section.
+The only thing I do not like is that you will not get a credit score rating.
+But, we’ll discuss how you get that for free in the next section.